THE CONSTITUTION OF THE ROVER MOTOR CYCLE CLUB

 6.1 An Entrance Fee shall be paid, as determined by the Committee, in advance with the application which will be refunded if not accepted as a Member.

 6.2 An annual subscription payable in advance upon acceptance to Membership as determined by the Committee.
-The Annual Subscription for an ordinary Member shall amount to at least R50,00 (Fifty Rand)
+The Annual Subscription for an ordinary Member shall be determined by the main committee annually or as required at an AGM or SGM notification

-6.3 New Members joining the Club during a year must pay the full entrance of R30,00 (Thirty Rand) but only a pro rata share of the Annual Subscriptions based on six monthly periods.
+6.3 New Members joining the Club during a year must pay the full membership fee as determined at the AGM or SGM plus an admin fee of R150 or as determined annually but only a pro rata share of the Annual Subscriptions based on six monthly periods

-6.4 Any Member whose Annual Subscription is still unpaid after three (3) months entry into the Club Year shall automatically cease to be a Member of the Club.
+6.4 Membership is only valid once full payment is received.
 A Member in default can however be re-admitted to Membership upon payment in full of Entrance Fee and Annual Subscription.

-6.5 Country Members resident outside a radius of eighty kilometres (80kms) of Port Elizabeth may be admitted to the Club on payment of the subscription applicable to Country Members.
+6.5 Country Members resident outside the Nelson Mandela Bay Metropolitan area may be admitted to the Club on payment of the subscription applicable to Country Members.

 6.6 All Members will be sent at least one account for subscriptions.